 Research Interests

-After completing a MITAC PDF at McMaster University, Meghan has joined the Servos lab COVID-19 wastewater surveillance team.
-Meghan is working on SARS-CoV2 variants of concern.
+After completing a MITAC PDF at McMaster University, Meghan joined the Servos lab COVID-19 wastewater surveillance team in Oct.
+2020.
+Meghan was working on SARS-CoV2 variants of concern found in wastewater during the pandemic focusing on developing and applying new methods as the variants of concern were changing.

 PhD (Graduated fall 2016)